What Will Students Get From This Program?

 - refine business communication skills

-Sophomores at SEBS with an interest in agribusiness and a proven record of academic success may apply to the program.
-To be eligible, a student must:
+Sophomores and Juniors at SEBS with an interest in agribusiness and a proven record of academic success may apply to the program.
+To be eligible:

-- have a cumulative GPA of 3.0 or higher entering the spring semester of their sophomore year; and
+- a student will have a cumulative GPA of 3.0 or higher

-A student who wishes to apply to the program but does not meet (1) and/or (2), above, may petition the Program Directors for consideration or be nominated by a SEBS faculty member familiar with the student and confident in his/her ability to perform honors-level work.
+A student who wishes to apply to the program but does not meet above, may petition the Program Directors for consideration or be nominated by a SEBS faculty member familiar with the student and confident in their ability to perform honors-level work.

 - 11:373:241: Introduction to Management (3 credits)